Primo Levi was born 100 years ago today (31st July 1919). He was an Italian Jewish chemist, writer and Holocaust survivor.

 There is lots of advice about jobs, study options, work experience, etc.

 main table has standard information about the various elements, plus their supply risk.
 A

 history table shows when each element was discovered and who by, and the origin of its name.
+An

 alchemy table shows 16 elements known to alchemists (antimony, arsenic, bismuth, copper, gold, iron, lead, magnesium, mercury, phosphorus, platinum, potassium, silver, sulfur, tin and zinc).
+A

 CrashCourse is a collection of YouTube videos on various subjects, including biology, chemistry, computer science and sociology.